Steve Odland: Career

+Since June 2018, Odland has been president and CEO of The Conference Board.
+The non-profit business membership and research organization counts over 2,000 public and private corporations and other organizations as members, including the majority of the Fortune 500.

-In 2024 Odland was awarded the Foreign Policy Association Medal for The Conference Board's work in expanding the public’s knowledge of international affairs.
+In 2024, Odland was awarded the Foreign Policy Association Medal for The Conference Board's work in expanding the public’s knowledge of international affairs.
 It is the highest honor bestowed by the Foreign Policy Association, with past recipients including prime ministers, presidents, Federal Reserve chairs, and CEOs.

 He is profiled in the books, Nobodies to Somebodies: How 100 Great Careers Got Their Start, and Leaders on Ethics: Real-world Perspectives on Today’s Business Challenges.

-He currently is a Director of General Mills, Inc., a Trustee of The Conference Board, and a member of the Council on Foreign Relations.
+He currently is a director of General Mills, Inc., a trustee of The Conference Board, and a member of the Council on Foreign Relations.

-Odland is a Contributor to CNBC, a frequent guest on CBS News, and a former Contributor to Forbes.
+Odland is a Contributor to CNBC, a frequent guest on CBS News, and a former contributor to Forbes.

 Odland is a former director of Analogic Corporation.
 He also has been a member of the Business Roundtable and Chairman of its Corporate Governance Taskforce; a U.S. Presidential Appointee as commissioner on the National Surface Transportation Policy and Revenue Study Commission; a member of the Committee on Capital Markets Regulation; a U.S. Presidential Appointee on the President's Council on Service and Civic Participation; a member of the Advisory Council of the Institute for Corporate Ethics; a member of the Advisory Council of the University of Notre Dame Mendoza College of Business; Chairman of Memphis Tomorrow; and a member of the Florida Council of 100.